-Remarkably, glioma cell adhesion, spreading, and two-dimensional motility are all sensitive to HA stiffness via CD44.
-We note that cell spreading is less sensitive to stiffness when CD44, rather than integrins, mediate adhesion; whether this is due to differences in the receptors themselves, the signals they transduce, or integrin-CD44 interactions remains to be investigated.
+Remarkably, glioma cell adhesion, spreading, and 2D motility are all sensitive to HA stiffness via CD44.
+We note that cell spreading is less sensitive to stiffness when CD44, rather than integrins, mediate adhesion; whether this is because of differences in the receptors themselves, the signals they transduce, or integrin-CD44 interactions remains to be investigated.
 This CD44-mediated mechanosensing has functional consequences for cell behaviors relevant to tumor invasion.
 It has long been appreciated that the molecular weight of HA can vary widely from oligomers of 4 disaccharides to macromolecules composed of up to 30,000 disaccharides, and these can have strikingly different effects on the activation of downstream signals (51).
-Full length HA is anti-angiogenic, whereas oligosaccharides of HA trigger angiogenesis (52) by a variety of mechanisms, including activation of PKC α and Src (53).
-However, the biophysical basis of HA molecular weight effects remain unexplored.
-In particular, the recent discovery that exceptionally high molecular weight HA strongly promotes cancer resistance and longevity in the naked mole rat (54) adds further relevance to our observations.
+Full-length HA is anti-angiogenic, whereas oligosaccharides of HA trigger angiogenesis (52) by a variety of mechanisms, including activation of PKC α and Src (53).
+However, the biophysical basis of HA-molecular-weight effects remains unexplored.
+In particular, the recent discovery that exceptionally high-molecular-weight HA strongly promotes cancer resistance and longevity in the naked mole rat (54) adds further relevance to our observations.
 Our data suggest a mechanism in which cells are able to differentiate HA molecular weight in part by detecting the mechanical rigidity of CD44-bound ligands.
-To date, one previous study to date has provided evidence that CD44 may play a role in sensing these rigidity differences in fibroblast cells (55), and another recent study indicates that CD44 can support or alter integrin-mediated mechanical signals in cardiac myocytes (56).
-In GBM, the extreme overexpression of HYAL-2 (Fig. 1A), typically seen only in developing brain, suggests that tumor cells may resurrect the pro-migratory and angiogenic processes associated with development (28) by generating low molecular weight HA fragments.
+To date, one previous study has provided evidence that CD44 may play a role in sensing these rigidity differences in fibroblast cells (55), and another recent study indicates that CD44 can support or alter integrin-mediated www.aacrjournals.org